serezlan/emacspeak4windows/readme.md

 First, you must download Emacs for Windows.
 You can find details on the [Emacs homepage](http://gnu.org/software/emacs).

-Personally, I have been working with Emacs 24.5, which is available at [http://ftp.gnu.org/gnu/emacs/windows/emacs-24.5-bin-i686-mingw32.zip].
-In order to get EWW (the Emacs Web Wowser) to work, you also need the LibXML2 library, which you can get [here](http://sourceforge.net/projects/ezwinports/files).

 ### Use the Preassembled Archive

 A quick way to get up and running may be to use the preassembled archive.
-However, this is just what works on my machine, and I can't provide support for this - it should continue working with new versions of Emacs 24.x, and with all versions of Windows, but I haven't tried that.
+However, this is just what works on my machine, and I can't provide support for this - it should continue working with new versions of Emacs 27.2.x, and with all versions of Windows, but I haven't tried that.
 If it doesn't work for you, you could try building from source, as described below.

-Simply grab the preassembled/v43.zip file and uncompress it into your emacs directory.
-As the name implies, this is a compiled version of Emacspeak 43, plus the Windows speech server, and a batch file to help launch Emacspeak.
+Simply grab the preassembled/v53.zip file and uncompress it into your emacs directory.
+As the name implies, this is a compiled version of Emacspeak 53, plus the Windows speech server, and a batch file to help launch Emacspeak.

 To start Emacs with Emacspeak enabled, run emacs_dir\bin\emacspeak.cmd.
 Though not necessary, I'd recommend starting this from an elevated command prompt (or tick the run-as-administrator checkbox when creating a shortcut).

-### Build It Yourself

-* First, download and unpack Emacs binaries and Emacspeak source code.
-To unpack the latter, you will need a tool like [7-Zip](http://7-zip.com).
-* Then download and install [MSys](http://mingw.org/wiki/msys).
-Run "mingw-get msys-base" to get a basic command line environment, and then "mingw-get install msys-make" to download the GNU Make utility.
-* Add the Emacs bin directory to your path using a command like "export PATH=/c/emacs-24.5/bin:$PATH".
-* Change to the location where you unpacked Emacspeak, such as /c/Emacspeak-42.0.
-* Then type the three commands:
- * make config
- * make emacspeak
- * make prefix=/c/emacs install
-* Compile the speech server using the command line compiler that comes with Windows, or download a copy of Visual Studio Express.
-Copy it into the emacs/share/emacs/site-lisp/emacspeak/servers directory.
-* Set the environment variable dtk_program=windows, and finally, start Emacs with a command like c:\emacs\bin\emacs -q -l c:\emacs\share\emacs\site-lisp\emacspeak\lisp\emacspeak-setup.el.
-Alternatively, load Emacspeak in your .emacs file (see below).

 ### Emacs Configuration